batool-alali-401-advanced-javascript/data-structures-and-algorithms/Data-Structures/linkedList/README.md

 # data-structures-and-algorithm

 # Linked List
-a program to  Create a linked list with insert method, includes and toString to insert an element, search for an element, print all elements, append an element, insertBefore a specific element and after a specific one.
+a program to  Create a linked list with insert method, includes and toString to insert an element, search for an element, print all elements, append an element, insertBefore a specific element and after a specific one, a method called kthFromEnd(k) for the Linked List class which takes a number.
+Return the node’s value that is k from the end of the linked list and a  method called mergeLists which takes two linked lists as arguments.
 ## Challenge
 creating two classes named node and linkedlist which has a constructor and these methodes: